menu

 Occupations and Workforce

-Unlike some towns, Jekyll Island isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Jekyll Island are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Jekyll Island is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Jekyll Island is a town of service providers, sales and office workers, and professionals.
 There are especially a lot of people living in Jekyll Island who work in law enforcement and fire fighting (27.98%), sales jobs (24.69%), and management occupations (9.05%).

 And if you like science, one thing you'll find is that Jekyll Island has lots of scientists living in town - whether they be life scientists, physical scientists (like astronomers), or social scientists (like geographers!).
 So, if you're scientific-minded, you might like it here too.